-4.2 Option to Extend the Contract
+7.4.2 Option to Extend the Contract

-The Contractor grants to Canada the irrevocable option to extend the term of the Contract by up to 02 additional one year period under the same conditions.
+The Contractor grants to Canada the irrevocable option to extend the term of the Contract by up to (2) two additional (1) one year period(s) under the same conditions.
 The Contractor agrees that, during the extended period of the Contract, it will be paid in accordance with the applicable provisions as set out in the Basis of Payment.